 When you plead guilty or are found guilty of speeding, in addition to fines you also will accrue points on your driver’s license.
 The number of points is based on how much you were over the posted or legal speed limit at the time you were clocked for speeding.
 Under the Indiana Administrative Code, when you get a speeding ticket, the number of points that may be added to your license include:

 - 2 points if the excessive speed isn’t indicated on your ticket

 - 2 points for 1 to 15 mph over the limit

 - 4 points for 16 to 25 mph over the speed limit

 - 6 points for more than 25 mph over the speed limit

 Sometimes it may seem like the only option you have when you get a speeding ticket is to pay it and move on.
-However, when you pay a speeding ticket, you’re actually admitting guilt, and that can have consequences beyond a mere fine — and there may be several potential ways that a skilled Indiana traffic defense lawyer can help you fight the ticket and avoid higher insurance premiums and points on your driver’s license.
+However, when you pay a speeding ticket, you’re actually admitting guilt, and that can have consequences beyond a mere fine — and there may be several potential ways that a skilled speeding ticket lawyer can help you fight the ticket and avoid higher insurance premiums and points on your driver’s license.

 Driving With A Suspended or Revoked License